php/pecl-database-oci8/README.md

 Use `pecl install oci8-2.2.0` to install for PHP 7.

+If your PHP was built with DTrace enabled, then set the environment variable PHP_DTRACE=yes before running `pecl install oci8`.
+For example, on Linux:

+    export PHP_DTRACE=yes

+You may additionally need the dtrace-devel or systemtap-sdt-devel package installed.

 The PHP OCI8 extension can be linked with Oracle client libraries from Oracle Database 11.2 or later.
-These libraries are found in your database installation, or in the free Oracle Instant Client from https://www.oracle.com/database/technologies/instant-client.html Install the 'Basic' or 'Basic Light' Instant Client package.
+These libraries are found in your database installation, or in the free Oracle Instant Client from

+  https://www.oracle.com/database/technologies/instant-client.html

+Install the 'Basic' or 'Basic Light' Instant Client package.
 If building from source, then also install the SDK package.